Pupils, parents and staff strongly support the wearing of school uniform for a number of reasons:

 - Grey, white or any other colour

-- Trainers with logos, coloured or white markings
+- Trainers with logos, coloured flashes or white markings

 - No large accessories, for example earrings which could pose a risk if caught or pulled

-Following consultation with senior pupils, staff and the Parent Council, a school blazer will now be required school uniform for pupils choosing to return to school in S5/S6 from session 2019/2020.
-This can be bought from Abstitch (Aberdeen Emroidery Company Ltd), Ann Street, Aberdeen.
+Following consultation with senior pupils, staff and parents through the Parent Council, a school blazer will now be required school uniform for pupils choosing to return to school in S5/S6 .
+This can be bought from Abstitch (Aberdeen Embroidery Company Ltd), Ann Street, Aberdeen.

 There have been incidents in schools where pupils wearing items such as eyebrow studs or bolts have suffered serious injury as a result to the wearer from general movement in and around the school and during physical activity.